awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 An optional string that uniquely identifies the respective Hierarchical Keyring and is used to avoid collisions with other Hierarchical Keyrings.

-PartitionId can be a String provided by the user, and in this case it MUST be interpreted as the bytes of UTF-8 Encoding of the String.
+PartitionId can be a string provided by the user.
+If provided, it MUST be interpreted as UTF8 bytes.
 If the PartitionId is NOT provided by the user, it MUST be set to the 16 byte representation of a v4 UUID.

 The Partition ID MUST NOT be changed after initialization.